The-Don-Himself/graphql2gremlin/README.md

 }
 ````

-Notice users matches vertex label 'users', same to following matches edge label 'following', notice how user_id is a search predicate, meaning it could have between gt(5), or lte(1000) or between(1000, 2000) or any other.
+Notice users matches vertex label 'users', same to argument following matches edge label 'following', also notice how user_id is a search predicate, meaning it could have between gt(5), or lte(1000) or between(1000, 2000) or [any other](http://tinkerpop.apache.org/docs/current/reference/#a-note-on-predicates).
+Predicates may also depend on the Graph Database in use, I'm currently using [JanusGraph](https://github.com/JanusGraph/janusgraph) which accepts a few other [predicates](http://docs.janusgraph.org/latest/search-predicates.html) as well such as [text search](http://docs.janusgraph.org/latest/search-predicates.html#_text_predicate) and [geo](http://docs.janusgraph.org/latest/search-predicates.html#_geo_predicate).

 Let's get a bit more complex and fetch only 10 friends of a user_id with user_id 5, with a last_login date within a day, who've retweeted tweets with the word 'graph' liked by the user (i.e user_id 5), we'll also sort these users by username in decreasing order and get the id, username and bio fields